 Years 12 and 13: A Level Mathematics and Further Mathematics

 Mathematics seeks an understanding of patterns and structures, demanding the application of logic, creativity and rigour.
 It is both a system of skills used to perform calculations, devise proofs and so on, and a system of knowledge relating to number, shape and abstract concepts.
-These are explored in depth in the A Level course, where we are always making link to the world around us.
+These are explored in depth in the A Level course, where we are always making links to the world around us.

-Girls must study Mathematics if they wish to study Further Mathematics, as it is a continuation of the A Level Mathematics course in which new topics and modules, as well as previous topics are studied to a greater depth.
+Students must study Mathematics if they wish to study Further Mathematics, as it is a continuation of the A Level Mathematics course in which new topics and modules, as well as previous topics are studied to a greater depth.